BrayanSoftware/PhoneticSearch/README.md

 # PhoneticSearch
-Phonetic Search: Challenge From A Recruiter
+Phonetic Search: Challenge From A Recruiter and My Solutions.

 The Task